siom79/japicmp/README.md

 </plugin>
 ```

+A Sonar Qube plugin integrates the results from the japicmp analysis into your code quality report: [sonar-japicmp-plugin](https://github.com/siom79/sonar-japicmp-plugin).

 ##Motivation##

 Every time you release a new version of a library or a product, you have to tell your clients or customers what